QUESTION & ANSWERS

 Is Spare Air refillable?

 Yes, SPARE AIR can be refilled easily.
 Visit our Refilling page for details.

 How big is a Spare Air?

 They are so small and compact anyone can carry them diving!
 SPARE AIR is the smallest redundant SCUBA system available yet is packed with 3000 psi, enough air to get you to the surface in an emergency.
 The 300 model is similar to the size of a can of hairspray.
 The new 600 model is the same height as the 300, expanding 1 inch to the diameter and adding only 1-1/2 lbs while doubling air capacity.

 Which size Spare Air should I buy?

 The 300 model is our most popular size with recreational divers and is also offered in a Nitrox version for those of you who dive with Nitrox.
-The 170 model is popular with instructors/professional divers and for diving in shallower depths.
 The new 600 model will meet the demands of divers requesting an even larger air capacity, but only you can decide which model is best for you depending upon how you dive.

 How much air does a Spare Air hold and at what pressure?

 SPARE AIR is designed to get someone to the surface in the event of an emergency.
 The SPARE AIR family consists of two models all at a pressure of 3000 psi.
-The 170 model holds 1.7 cubic feet of air or approximately 32 breaths at the surface, the 300 model and the 300-N Nitrox model hold 3.0 cubic feet of air or approximately 57 breaths at the surface.
+The 300 model and the 300-N Nitrox model hold 3 cubic feet of air or approximately 57 breaths at the surface.
 The new 600 model doubles the air capacity of the 300 to 6 cubic feet or air or approximately 114 breaths at the surface.
 For more information about breathing from a Spare Air, visit our How to Use page.

 Do you need to be a certified diver to use SPARE AIR underwater?